What is a lateral collateral ligament injury?

 A lateral collateral ligament injury is an injury to one of the ligaments in your knee.
 Ligaments are strong bands of tissue that connect one bone to another to form the joints.
 The lateral collateral ligament is on the outer side of your knee and attaches your thighbone to the outside bone in your lower leg.
 The ligaments in your knee keep your knee and leg bones in place when you walk or run.
 When a ligament is injured, it can be stretched, partially torn, or completely torn.
 Complete tears make the knee joint very loose and unstable.

 A ligament injury is also called a sprain.

 Lateral collateral ligament injuries can happen if you are hit on the inner side of your knee.
 A twisting of the leg and knee can also cause this injury.

 What are the symptoms?

-- You have pain on the outer side of your knee.
+- Pain, swelling, and tenderness on the outer side of your knee

 How is it diagnosed?